sickwalker/echallan/README.md

 # echallan

-An Android and iOS based flutter application to your vehicle's challan bills.
+An Android and iOS based flutter application to pay your vehicle's challan bills.